Acute urinary retention treatment

 - A urologist may do an immediate cystoscopy to insert the catheter under direct vision.

-- Talk to your doctor about whether this kind of treatment might work for you.
+Talk to your doctor about what kind of treatment might work for you.